jamiewilbraham/azure-docs/articles/cognitive-services/containers/docker-compose-recipe.md

 # Use Docker Compose to deploy multiple containers

-This article shows you how to deploy multiple Azure Cognitive Services containers.
+This article shows you how to deploy multiple Azure Cognitive Research Technologies containers.
 Specifically, you'll learn how to use Docker Compose to orchestrate multiple Docker container images.

 > [Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container Docker applications.
 In Compose, you use a YAML file to configure your application’s services.
 Then, you create and start all the services from your configuration by running a single command.